-Attention is wonderful to receive and rewarding to give, but there is not much of it around in our busy lives.
-This gives a few ideas about how to give and have more.
+Attention is lovely to receive and rewarding to give, but not much of it is in our busy lives.
+We can give and have more.

 What is attention?

-You are giving attention when you are concentrating on another person by listening, noticing everything about the person, putting yourself in her or his shoes, imagining how she or he might feel, asking questions that help the other person think and not thinking about anything else.
+You are giving attention when concentrating on another person by listening, noticing everything about the person, putting yourself in their shoes, imagining how they might feel, asking questions that help the other person think and not thinking about anything else.
 You are truly present for the other person.

 The ability to give undivided attention is rare, attractive and marketable.

 For the giver